Association on American Indian Affairs

 Technical Assistance

-The Association provides technical assistance and training to Tribal advocates, attorneys and federal land managers, including workshops about how they can use the law to protect Sacred places and a handbook summarizing those laws.
+We provide technical assistance and training to Native Nation advocates, attorneys and federal land managers, including workshops about how they can use the law to protect Sacred places and a handbook summarizing those laws, see below.

-• For more than 20 years, the Association provided legal assistance to and engaged in advocacy efforts in support of tribes seeking to protect the Sacred Medicine Wheel/Medicine Mountain in Wyoming.
+• For more than 20 years, we provided legal assistance to and engaged in advocacy efforts in support of Nations seeking to protect the Sacred Medicine Wheel/Medicine Mountain in Wyoming.
 The ultimate result of these efforts was the approval of the area as a National Historic Landmark because of its traditional cultural value and the development of an Historic Preservation Plan to protect the site.

-• The Association has provided support for the efforts of many other Tribes across the country to help them fight development that would have had an adverse impact upon their Sacred places.
+• We provided support for the efforts of many other Nations to help them fight development that would have had an adverse impact upon their Sacred places.
 These places have included San Francisco Peaks (Arizona), Devils Tower [Bear Lodge] (Wyoming), Bear Butte (South Dakota), Medicine Lake (California), Rainbow Bridge (Utah), Cave Rock (California), Indian Pass (California), Petroglyph National Monument (New Mexico), Black Creek (New Jersey), Mount Graham (Arizona), Arctic National Wildlife Refuge [ANWR] (Alaska), and Otter Creek (Montana).

 Scholarships